uwinkler/restate/README.md

 }
 ```

-Even the code above looks like plain Javascript, it is indeed Typescript.
+Even if the code above looks like plain Javascript, it is indeed Typescript.

 There is a full example on [StackBlitz](https://stackblitz.com/edit/hello-restate?file=src%2FApp.tsx).